terramate-io/terramate/docs/config.md

 for version control, but features like change detection do depend on git to work and will fail if this requirement is not met.

-So in general, a Terramate project looks like this:
+In general, a Terramate project looks like this:

 * A git project
 * The git top level dir is the project base dir